amengel/amengel.github.io/research.md

 working:
        - title:   "The Content of their Coverage:  Contrasting Racially Conservative and Liberal Elite Rhetoric"
        - title:   "The Limits of Agenda Setting?
 Framing Race’s Importance"
        - title:   "Partisan Lenses For All or For Some?
+Unpacking Partisanship’s Causal Influence on Racial Attitudes1"
+       - title: "Partisan Lenses For All or For Some?
+Unpacking Partisanship’s Causal Influence on Racial Attitudes2"
-Unpacking Partisanship’s Causal Influence on Racial Attitudes"
+       - title:   "Partisan Lenses For All or For Some?
+Unpacking Partisanship’s Causal Influence on Racial Attitudes3"

 ---
 ## Publications